 It can be exciting and daunting at the same time.
-A Green Light Home Loans consultant can ensure you are armed with the all the information and knowledge you need to help you on your way to owning your home.
+A Green Light Home Loans consultant can ensure you are armed with the all the information and knowledge with low Doc you need to help you on your way to owning your home in Townsville.
 A Green Light Home Loans broker will do the leg-work for you.
 We have access to hundreds of loans from a wide variety of lenders and will work with you to find the loan that suits your individual circumstances.

 Step 1 – Work out how much you can afford - Do your sums